estcube/Telemetry-Forwarding-Client/README.md

 A custom path for the configuration file can also be given, when the program is run with the argument `-c <file-path>`.
 In this case, the file path is relative to the users working directory.

 The sample file contains comments explaining what the parameters do.

+### Kaitai compiler

+For updating the telemetry configuration files to work, the [kaitai-struct-compiler](http://kaitai.io/) must be downloaded.
+The `kaitai-compiler-path` configuration parameter in the client configuration must point to the executable file.

 ## Dependencies